 Rainbows End Café is a vegetarian restaurant tucked up an alleyway off the high street.
 This little gem has the been in Glastonbury for 25 years now and it continues to be ranked the number 1 café on Trip Advisor.
 It is only open at lunchtimes and there can sometimes be a large queue for the counter top service.
 They do serve up things pretty quickly so it is worth the wait.
 There is a secret garden at the rear to sit in so dogs are welcome in there.
 Child Friendly.
 17B High St Glastonbury.
 01458 833896.

 Bocabar.
 Located in the Red Brick Building which is half way between Glastonbury and Street.
-A lively restaurant open 7 days a week and they do serve food until late on Friday and Saturday nights.
+A lively restaurant open 7 days a week but not every evening.
+Food served until late on Friday and Saturday nights.
 There are usually music events here on the weekends.
 Morland Road, 01458 440 558.

 The Lazy Gecko across from Glastonbury Abbey do an all day breakfast which is superb, just don’t go there if you are in a hurry.
 Child and dog friendly.
 8 Magdalene St. 01458 835 624.